 Committees

 To assist in the work of the Council there are a number of standing committees, Councillors opt to serve on one or more of these according to their interests and expertise.
-Both the Chairman, Vice Chairman and the Cornwall Councillor have membership status on all committees.
+Both the Chair, Vice Chair and the Cornwall Councillor have membership status on all committees.

 Cornwall Council receive planning applications and remain the decision makers in whether to support a proposal.
 They refer to Parish Councils for advice.
 The Planning Committee is constituted to consider and respond on behalf of the Council to all applications for planning permission and planning appeals referred to it.
-All members of the Parish Council are members of the Planning Committee but do not have a statutory duty to attend these committees.
 Discussions on applications should consider the environmental aspects and whether any development is commensurate with the local character.
 Councillors are expected to study related plans, visit relevant sites and consider any comments from the public.
 Current planning legislation (National Planning Policy Framework, the Cornwall Local Plan and the Calstock Parish Neighbourhood Development Plan) must be adhered to.
-We also have a Planning Strategy Advisory Committee to monitor and review new policies or policy changes.

 Environment & Climate Emergency Committee